Balance Sheet: Assets

 We accept:

-The analysis of the quarterly financial data reveals several key trends across various asset categories over the observed periods.
+The financial data reveals several notable trends across the reported periods.

 - Cash and Cash Equivalents